frequent/tabview/README.md

 tabs for Jquery Mobile

-version based on JQM 1.3.0 Beta (January 2013)
+version based on JQM 1.3.1 latest

 1. How to use - Tabs
 Add `data-type="horizontal"` to a collapsible set.
 Currently a maximum of 5 tabs are possible (based on JQM grid).